Logic: Definition

-The word "logic" originates from the Greek word "logos", which has a variety of translations, such as reason, discourse, or language.
+The word "logic" originates from the Greek word logos, which has a variety of translations, such as reason, discourse, or language.
 Logic is traditionally defined as the study of the laws of thought or correct reasoning, and is usually understood in terms of inferences or arguments.
-Reasoning may be seen as the activity of drawing inferences whose outward expression is given in arguments.
-An inference or an argument is a set of premises together with a conclusion.
-Logic is interested in whether arguments are good or inferences are valid, i.e. whether the premises support their conclusions.
-These general characterizations apply to logic in the widest sense, since they are true both for formal and informal logic, but many definitions of logic focus on the more paradigmatic formal logic.
-In this narrower sense, logic is a formal science that studies how conclusions follow from premises in a topic-neutral way.
-In this regard, logic is sometimes contrasted with the theory of rationality, which is wider since it covers all forms of good reasoning.
+Reasoning is the activity of drawing inferences.
+Arguments are the outward expression of inferences.
+An argument is a set of premises together with a conclusion.
+Logic is interested in whether arguments are correct, i.e. whether their premises support the conclusion.
+These general characterizations apply to logic in the widest sense, i.e., to both formal and informal logic since they are both concerned with assessing the correctness of arguments.
+Formal logic is the traditionally dominant field, and some logicians restrict logic to formal logic.